k-maru/grunt-typescript/README.md

 ###ignoreError `boolean`
 If the compiler can create a file, the task ignores the error.
-Default value is false.
-But, a default value is changed into true after deleting the ignoreTypeCheck option. (maybe next release..)
+Default value is true.
+But, a default value is changed into false after deleting the ignoreTypeCheck option. (maybe next release..)

 ###disallowAsi `boolean`
 Do not allow auto semicolon insertion.
 This options is experimental.